-Opening statements expected today in 2017 fatal shooting case
+UPDATE | Opening statements underway in 2017 fatal shooting case

-YOUNGSTOWN — Opening statements are expected today in Mahoning County Common Pleas Court in the aggravated murder trial of Dashonti Baker, 26, of Millet Avenue.
+YOUNGSTOWN — Prosecutors said today in opening statements in Mahoning County Common Pleas Court that Dashonti Baker killed Rae'venna Faircloth-Thomas June 23, 2017 because of a property dispute.

-Baker is accused of the June 23, 2017, shooting death of Rae’venna Faircloth-Thomas, 24, who was found shot to death in n SUV on Oneta Street.
+Baker, 26, is charged with aggravated murder for the death of Faircloth-Thomas, 24, who was found shot six times inside an SUV on Oneta Street.

-Jury selection began Monday before Judge Anthony Donofrio.
+Jury selection began Monday before Judge Anthony Donifrio.

+Assistant Prosecutor Michael Yacovone said that police found a distinctive car driven by Baker and his former co-defendant that witnesses said was involved in the shooting.

+Inside the car was a deed from the victim transfering a piece of property to Baker.
+Yacovone said the transfer did not go well.

 Subscribe Today